This blog is currently written in an awkward mix of

 It’s a shell script that will run forever (this is achieved by

-.
-However it also registers a trap
+tail -f /dev/null.
+However it also registers a trap for SIGINT,

-kills the server by using
+SIGHUP and SIGKILL events.
+The trap kills the server by using

-to send (kill-emacs)
+emacsclient to send (kill-emacs) to the server.

-So the final _watch-emacs-server
+So the final _watch-emacs-server target looks like this

 # Starts emacs in server-mode, blocks until SIGINT/SIGHUP/SIGKILL is